zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Dixie: Huh?
 How are customers supposed to keep trac k of all of these programs?

 Wynn: Good question.
 See this?
-It’s a free wallet w e’ll be giving away.
+It’s a free wallet we’ll be giving away.
 Customers can keep all of their customer loyalty ca rds in it.
 Isn’t it nice?

 Dixie: It’s nice, but will people really use it?